kainage/acts_as_featureable/README.md

 #<Feature position: 2>
 ```

-If you try and assign a position which has already been taken, it will find the next, lowest available position.
+If you try and assign a position which has already been taken, it will find the next, lowest available _position_:

 ```ruby
 featureable = Topic.create